gayatri-nawale/gayatri-nawale/README.md

 ## A Bit About Me

-- 💻 I enjoy building useful and simple projects
+- 💻 I enjoy turning ideas into practical projects
-- 🌱 Always learning and experimenting
+- 🌱 Always learning, building, and experimenting
 - ✨ Interested in AI and modern web technologies
-- 🎨 I like clean UI and smooth user experiences
+- 🎨 I like clean UI and thoughtful user experiences